 N0 7 moved to joint movement control office in Lidcombe in 2000.

 The Officer Commanding No. 24 Squadron, A.T.C.
 Ashfield, Squadron Leader A. Whitehurst, is justly proud of the Squadron’s record of over 300 enlistments into the Royal Australian Air Force, and in the above photograph is seen congratulating the 300th cadet on receiving his call-up.

 The massive maple honour board has been provided out of the Squadron Welfare Funds at the approximate cost of £ 40, provision being made for 500 names.
 At the present rate of enlistments from No. 24 Squadron, A.T.C., .the time is not far distant when the available space will be filled.

-The honour board is mounted in the spacious headquarters of the Squadron at 357 Liverpool Road, Ash-field, and is a spendid inspiration for all new and prospective recruits on their first acquaintaince with the hub of the unit, and during their training for entry into the R.A.A.F.
+The honour board is currently mounted in the spacious headquarters of the squadron at the Lidcombe Multi-User Depot and is a splendid inspiration for all new and prospective recruits on their first acquaintaince with the hub of the unit, and during their training for entry into the R.A.A.F.